onflow/flow-js-testing/docs/execute-scripts.md

 ### executeScript(props)

-Provides a more implicit control over how you pass values.
+Provides explicit control over how you pass values.
-Props object accepts following fields:
+`props` object accepts following fields:

 - `code` - string representation of Cadence script
-- `name` - name of the file in `scripts` folder (sans `.cdc` extension) to use
+- `name` - name of the file in `scripts` folder to use (sans `.cdc` extension)

   > Either `code` or `name` field shall be specified.
-Method will throw an error if both of them are empty
+Method will throw an error if both of them are empty.

+  > If `name` field provided, framework will source code from file and override value passed via `code` field.

 - `args` - (optional) an array of arguments to pass to script.
-Optional if scripts don't expect any arguments.
+Optional if script does not expect any arguments.

-If a `name` field provided, framework with source code from file and override value passed via `code` field.

 Usage: